Part numbers consist

 The Shockmaster has a hemispheric response: it indicates shocks from all directions radial to the unit, axial shocks to the base from beneath, and shocks from all directions between these planes.
 It will not register axial shocks applied to the dome from above.
 Models are also available with axial (base) response only.
 Two Shockmasters are usually sufficient for even the largest of packaged items, and one may be adequate if there is no possibility of the equipment being shocked from above.

 Shockmasters may be used over and over again.
-After tripping, the Shock Indicator is reset by removing the screw from the threaded hole in the side of the dome, inserting a stiff wire or straightened paper clip in the hole and pushing the back sleeve back to its armed position.
+After tripping, the Shock Indicator is reset by removing the screw from the threaded hole in the side of the dome, inserting a stiff wire or straightened paper clip in the hole and pushing the back sleeve back to its cocked position.
 For Shockmasters with ratings of 25 G's or more, a plunger in the dome is depressed while the sleeve is pushed back as far as possible.
-The plunger is then released and the sleeve is allowed to return gently to its armed position.
+The plunger is then released and the sleeve is allowed to return gently to its cocked position.

 Standard Shockmasters trip within ±10% of their settings.
 On units set for 10 G's or higher, tolerances of ±5% are available at an extra cost.
 They operate from -80°F to 160°F and are resistant to high humidity.